andrewbranch/blog/posts/2019-05-26_Writing_React_Components_with_Customizable_Containers.md

 <Button tagName="button" href="/" /> // no error 👎
 ```

 Every prop you put on Button will be inferred as a property of the type parameter `P`, which in turn becomes part of the props that are allowed.
 In other words, the set of allowed props always includes all the props you pass.
 The moment you add a prop, it becomes part of the very definition of what Button’s props should be.
+(In fact, you can witness this by hovering `Button` in the example above.)
 This is decidedly the opposite of how you intend to define React components.

 ### What’s the problem with `ref`?
 If you’re not yet convinced to abandon this approach, or if you’re just curious why the above doesn’t compile cleanly, let’s go deeper down the rabbit hole.
 And before you implement a clever workaround with `Omit<typeof props, 'ref'>`, spoiler alert: `ref` isn’t the only problem; it’s just the _first_ problem, and the compiler didn’t keep doing work to find all the rest of the problems.
 The rest of the problems are _every event handler prop_.
 You can discover this, if you want, by going into the React typings and commenting out [the `ref` property](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/86303f134e12cf701a3f3f5e24867c3559351ea2/types/react/index.d.ts#L97).
 The compiler error will remain, substituting `onCopy` where it previously said `ref`.